sooriyaarachchi/pybites.github.io-src/content/decorator-optional-argument.md

 Title: How to Write a Decorator with an Optional Argument?
-Date: 2017-04-11 11:00
+Date: 2017-04-11 9:00
 Category: Tips
 Tags: decorators, arguments, tricks, tips, cookbook
 Slug: decorator-optional-argument
 Authors: Bob
-Summary: When playing with decorators (our next challenge) I got stuck: how do you write a decorator that takes an optional argument?
+Summary: When playing with decorators ([this week's challenge](http://pybit.es/codechallenge14.html)) I got stuck: how do you write a decorator that takes an optional argument?
 [Python cookbook 3rd ed](http://www.amazon.com/dp/1449340377/?tag=pyb0f-20) edition to the rescue.
 In this post how I failed my way to the right solution.
 cover: images/featured/pb-article.png
-status: draft

-When playing with decorators (our next challenge) I got stuck: how do you write a decorator that takes an optional argument?
-[Python cookbook 3rd ed](http://www.amazon.com/dp/1449340377/?tag=pyb0f-20) to the rescue.
+When playing with decorators ([this week's challenge](http://pybit.es/codechallenge14.html)) I got stuck: how do you write a decorator that takes an optional argument?
+[Python cookbook 3rd ed](http://www.amazon.com/dp/1449340377/?tag=pyb0f-20) edition to the rescue.
 In this post how I failed my way to the right solution.

 The code for this article is [here](https://github.com/pybites/blog_code/tree/master/decorator_opt_arg).